julian-molina/Documentation/pages/suite/suite-step-3.md

 **3. Type ```node run```** and hit *Enter* to launch the system.

+{% include tip.html content="If your computer has less than 8 GB of RAM, use ```node run minMemo``` to run the system with minimal RAM memory requirements." %}

 {% include image.html file='how-to/run-the-system-00.gif' url='yes' max-width='100' caption='Type the ```node run``` command and hit Enter.' %}

 ## The Welcome Tutorial Takes Over